Márcia Taffarel

-Márcia Taffarel (born 15 March 1968) is a Brazilian former football midfielder who played for the Brazil women's national football team.
+Márcia Taffarel (Bento Gonçalves, 15 March 1968) is a Brazilian former football midfielder who played for the Brazil women's national football team.
 She competed at the 1991 FIFA Women's World Cup and the 1996 Summer Olympics, playing 5 matches.
 At the club level, she played for EC Radar and Saad EC.
+She is cousin to world champion goalkeeper Cláudio Taffarel.